 Certificat fédéral de capacité (CFC) — Federal vocational education and training certificate

-The apprentice recruitment campaign is now open, don’t hesitate to apply!
+The apprentice recruitment campaign for 2021 is now open.

 Maturité professionnelle commerciale (MPC)